-We are part of the Victorian Government's Department of Economic Development, Jobs, Transport and Resources, and report to the Minister for Creative Industries, Martin Foley MP.
+We are part of the Victorian Government's Department of Jobs, Precincts and Regions (DJPR) and report to the Minister for Creative Industries, Martin Foley MP.

 Martin Foley is Victoria's Minister for Creative Industries, appointed in December 2014.
 He brings to the portfolio a strong connection to Victoria's creative scene and a passion for what arts, culture and creativity can contribute to the future of the state.
 He is the State Member of Albert Park, an electorate with a rich cultural heritage and one that is home to a wide range of creative organisations, venues, businesses and practitioners – across arts, screen, digital games and design.

 He is also the Minister for Housing, Disability and Ageing; Mental Health; and Equality.

 Below, Minister Foley tells us what it means to be Victoria's first Creative Industries Minister, why creativity matters, and reveals his hidden creative talent.

 I remember finger-painting at the Mornington South Kindergarten.
 Red and green handprints.
 I remember I took pleasure in doing it.